bataille/ocaml-transmission-rpc/README.md

 # Transmission-rpc

-A work-in-progress Transmission rpc client library for Ocaml.
+An OCaml client library for the Transmission Bittorrent client RPC.
 The implemented spec definition is in the doc folder.
 See [here](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt)
 for the last version.

-It aims to support all the methods of the Transmission rpc interface and remains voluntarily close to the interface specification.
-Each call is a function using labelled arguments, optional arguments for optional fields and returns a properly typed structure.
+This library supports all the methods of the Transmission RPC interface while remaining voluntarily close to the interface specification.
+To each specified method corresponds a function.
+These functions take advantage of some OCaml
+niceties: labelled arguments, optional arguments for optional parameters and variant types where it makes sense.
+They return properly typed structure.

 ## Installation